Zorba11/edthewise/README.md

 # EdTheWise

-We are Following MVVM architecture.
+We are Following the MVVM architecture.
+Just think (components => store => service)

+The libraries are divided into:

+1. Application layer - i.e everything UI related
+2. Foundation layer - i.e everything that's close to the network layer i.e network calls.

 For routing we are using Mobx-State-Router.
 Generally, all data fetching happens at the routeServices (i.e mobx-state-router).